Nkluge-correa/TeenyTinyCastle/README.md

 ## Interpretability with NLP 📚

-Unravel the complexities of Natural Language Processing (NLP) models and gain insights into their decision-making processes.
+Unravel the complexities of natural language processing models and gain insights into their decision-making processes.
 From sentiment analysis and applying LIME explanations to LSTMs to exploring integrated gradients, interpreting BERT models, word2vector models, and embedding models, each tutorial provides a deep dive into NLP interpretability.

 | Tutorial                                                 | URL                                                                                                                                                                                | Colab |
 |----------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|